NattyNarwhal/Colours/README.md

 ## Structure

 * `Colours.Core` - The shared backend for any frontend.
 	* `AppArgParser.cs` - A primitive getopt-like parser, used to pass parameters for init on platforms that support passing arguments to Main.
 	* `AppController.cs`
 		* *AppController* - The application's logic, the "C" in MVC.
 A frontend will have this.
+			* Events are fired whenever the result changes.
+However, for your initializing in your view, initialize the object, hook up the event, and fire your handler manually, as the first event was fired before could handle it.
 		* *AppState* - Encapsulates the app's state, mostly for undo/redo and init.
 	* `ColorUtils.cs` - Shared functions useful for converting colours.
 	* `HsvColor.cs` - Represents a colour in Hue/Saturation/Value forms.
 	* `HtmlProofGenerator.cs` - Makes an HTML page with a colour listing on it.
 		* This has room for improvement - maybe multiple listings?
 	* `Schemer.cs`
 		* *Schemer* - Generates colour schemes.
 		* *SchemeType* - An enum to correspond with `Schemer`.
 Note that applications depend on the ordering of it, at least for now.
 * `Colours.Gtk` - A Unix/Linux frontend using GTK#.
 	* `ConfigParser.cs` - Parses a config file.
 Extremely basic.
 	* `GdkWrapper.cs` - Converts to and from GDI+, GDK, and HsvColor objects.
 	* `MainWindow.cs` - The view itself.
 	* `Program.cs` - Init.
 * `Colours.Windows` - A Windows frontend using `System.Windows.Forms`.
 	* `ColorButton.cs` - A button that takes on a Color/HsvColor.
 		* There's room for improvement on this.
 It really depends on how much logic you want to move from the Controller-View sync, and if you want to use a button as the primary colour picker.
 	* `ColorList.cs` - A hack of a class for serializing a ColorDialog's custom pallette for settings.
 	* `MainForm.cs` - The view itself.
 	* `Program.cs` - Init.

 ## Goals